uwrov/rovcode/README.md

 ### Simulated ROV
 On the surface (or any computer), open the repository in VSCode and open launch_full_simulation.py.
 Press the Play button to run the file.

+### Testing Networking
+If you would like to test networking without actually running the physical ROV, run launch_surface.py on one computer, and run launch_onboard_simulation.py on another computer.

 ## Documentation
 See in-line comments for implementation-related documentation.